iSECPartners/ios-ssl-kill-switch/README.md

 Most users should just download and install the Debian package.
 The build requires the Theos suite to be installed; see http://www.iphonedevwiki.net/index.php/Theos/Getting_Started .
+First you have to create a symlink to your theos installation:

+    ln -s /opt/theos/ theos

 Then the package can be built using:

     make package